thoughtram/blog/_posts/2016-06-22-model-driven-forms-in-angular-2.md

 ---

-Just a couple days ago, we've updated our article on [Template-driven Forms in Angular 2](/angular/2016/03/21/template-driven-forms-in-angular-2.html), as the APIs have changed for the better in the second release candidate.
+Just a couple days ago, we've updated our article on [Template-driven Forms in Angular](/angular/2016/03/21/template-driven-forms-in-angular-2.html), as the APIs have changed for the better in the second release candidate.
 We think it's time to talk about **model-driven** and **reactive forms** on our blog.
 This article builds on top of the knowledge we've gained in our previous article, so you might want to take a look at it in case you haven't yet.

 <div class="thtrm-toc is-sticky" markdown="1">
 ### TABLE OF CONTENTS